tpmccrea/tpmccrea.github.io/resume.md

 *Teaching Assistant* (09/19 - Present)

 Teaching assistant and graduate student in the Geography Department.
 Responsible for holding lab section several times a week, preparing and grading lab materials, as well as student mentorship and support.
+Additional Sentence.

 > **TA for the Following Courses:**
 > * _Fall 2019:_ GEOG 360 - GIS and Mapping